min2ha/ukwa-site/content/target/50617/index.en.md

   "start_date": "2017-03-17T09:00:00Z"
 }

-# Board of Airline Representatives in the UK

 BAR UK is a limited company registered in the UK and is governed through its Articles of Association.